 For all the above individuals, to the extent that you access our website we will also collect certain data from you.

 WEBSITE USERS: We collect your data automatically via cookies when you visit our website, in line with cookie settings in your browser.

 CANDIDATE DATA: The main reason for using your personal details is to help you find employment opportunities that might be suitable for you.
 The more information we have about you, your skillset and your ambitions, the more bespoke we can make our service.
 Where appropriate and in accordance with local laws and requirements, we may also use your personal data for things like marketing, profiling and diversity monitoring.
 Where appropriate, we will seek your consent to undertake some of these activities.

 CLIENT DATA: The main reason for using information about clients is to ensure that the contractual arrangements between us can properly be implemented so that the relationship can run smoothly.
 This may involve identifying candidates who we think will be an appropriate fit for you or your organisation.
 The more information we have, the more bespoke we can make our service.

 SUPPLIER DATA: The main reasons for using your personal data are to ensure that the contractual arrangements between us can properly be implemented so that the relationship can run smoothly, and to comply with legal requirements.

 WEBSITE USERS: We use your data to help us to improve your experience of using our website, for example by analysing your recent job search criteria to help us to present jobs to you that we think you’ll be interested in.
-If you are also a Candidate or Client of Walmsley Wilkinson, we may use data from your use of our websites to enhance other aspects of our communications with, or service to, you.
+If you are also a candidate or client of Walmsley Wilkinson Associates, we may use data from your use of our websites to enhance other aspects of our communications with, or service to, you.

-Please note that communications to and from Walmsley Wilkinson’s Staff including emails may be reviewed as part of internal or external investigations or litigation.
+Please note that communications to and from Walmsley Wilkinson Associate staff including emails may be reviewed as part of internal or external investigations or litigation.